 ChangeSpec Format Documentation¶

-A ChangeSpec is a structured specification for a change list (CL), also known as a pull request (PR).
-It defines the metadata, description, dependencies, and status of a proposed code change.
+A ChangeSpec is a structured record for one change list (CL) or pull request (PR).
+It lives inside a project .sase

 Format Overview¶